AnzhelikaKoldaeva/Autoencoders/README.md

 - perform the tSNE dimensionality reduction and visualisation on the latent space
 - implement cheap image morphing of two randomly chosen images
 - reconstruct new faces by choosing a random point in the latent space and decoding it

+I thained the networks on GPU in Google Colab.
+The weights are saved in .hp5 files for each autoencoder.